team-approx-bayes/ivon-experiments/readme.md

 `conda env create --file environment.yml`

 This will create a conda environment called `ivon-experiments` with necessary dependencies.
 Especially, it will install the [`ivon-opt`](https://pypi.org/project/ivon-opt/) package which implements the IVON optimizer.

 You can inspect the yaml file [`environment.yml`](./environment.yml) to understand the config and customize the conda environment.
+By default, we use ivon-opt-0.1.1 which is the version of the IVON optimizer we used in the paper, but using newer (and optimized) versions of IVON should give comparable results.

 ### FFCV dependencies for ImageNet experiments